What is satellite communication?

-Russia was the first country to launch a satellite, named Sputnik.
+Russia was the first country to launch a satellite named Sputnik.
 Sputnik was a very simple machine.
 It had a beacon and a thermometer attached.
 The beacon’s purpose was to prove that a satellite in orbit could relay data back to Earth.
-The launch of Sputnik really accelerated the progress of satellites and rockets (launch vehicles) in the US of A.
+The launch of Sputnik accelerated the progress of satellites and rockets (launch vehicles) in the US of A.

 Sputnik’s launch was one of the most defining moments in the history of technological advancement.
-You see, this launch was during the Cold War and the USSR’s ability to send a satellite into orbit ignited a sense of insecurity among the Americans.
-This period marked the beginning of the famous Space Race between USA and the Soviet Union.
+You see, this launch was during the Cold War, and the USSR’s ability to send a satellite into orbit ignited a sense of insecurity among the Americans.
+This period marked the beginning of the famous Space Race between the USA and the Soviet Union.
 In retrospect, the Sputnik accelerated mankind’s foray into the study of satellites in a way that the Russians might not have anticipated.
 There is a movie starring Jake Gyllenhaal set in the backdrop of the Space Race that might interest you.

 We will take a more in-depth look into some of the main events in the history of satellites in subsequent posts.